1984 Indianapolis 500: Time trials

+On May 11, Mario Andretti turned a lap of 212.414 mph during practice, the fastest lap ever run at the Speedway.
+Andretti established himself as a favorite for the pole.
+Gordon Johncock practiced at over 211 mph, and Tom Sneva was over 208 mph.

 Pole Day – Saturday May 12

-Pole Day was a historic day as Tom Sneva broke the track record with the first lap over 210 mph at Indy.
+Pole Day was a historic day as Tom Sneva broke the track record with the first lap official over 210 mph at Indianapolis.
 Sneva was also the first driver to break the 200 mph barrier, which he accomplished during time trials in 1977.
-Nonetheless, going into Pole Day, Mario Andretti was actually the favorite for the pole position, after he ran a practice lap of 212 mph.

-Rick Mears was the first driver in the field, completing his run with a track record of 207.847 mph.
+Rick Mears was the first driver in the field, completing his run with an early track record of 207.847 mph.
 Rookie Michael Andretti was the next car out (207.805 mph), running surprisingly close to Mears.
-At 12:45 mph, Mario Andretti took to the track, with high expectations.
+At 12:45 pm, Mario Andretti took to the track with high expectations.
 His first lap was completed at 209.687 mph, a new one-lap track record.
 His second and third laps dropped off, however.
-As he came out of turn four on the fourth and final lap, his car quit.
-He coasted across the finish line powerless to complete the run, but the average speed sank to 207.467 mph.
+As he came out of turn four on the fourth and final lap, the car's engine quit.
+Andretti coasted across the finish line powerless to complete the run.
+The average speed sank to 207.467 mph.
 It would be good enough for row 2, but a disappointment compared to his practice speeds earlier in the week.

 Shortly before 2 p.m., Tom Sneva took to the track, and electrified the crowd.
 His third lap was run at 210.423 mph, a new track record, and the first qualifying lap ever at Indy over 210 mph.
-His fourth lap (210.689) mph was the fastest.
-His four-lap speed of 210.029 mph was a record, and secured him the pole position.
-It was Sneva's third Indy pole, and fourth time overall as the fastest qualifier.
+His fourth lap was the fastest.
+His four-lap average speed of 210.029 mph was also a new record, and secured him the pole position.
+It was Sneva's third Indy pole, and fourth time as the overall fastest qualifier.